The prostate gland is located beneath a man's bladder.

 Risks and symptoms

-For reasons that are not well understood, prostate cancer is more common among African-American men and Caribbean men of African ancestry.
+For reasons that are not well understood, prostate cancer is more common among African-American men and Caribbean men of African ancestry, according to the ACS.
 It's less common, however, in Asia, Africa, Central and South America than it is in Europe, North America, Australia and other regions.

-In 2014, about 29,480 men are expected to die of prostate cancer, though most men diagnosed with the condition do not die from it, according to the American Cancer Society.
-More than 2.5 million men with prostate cancer are still alive today.
+In 2015, about 27,540 men are expected to die of prostate cancer, though most men diagnosed with the condition do not die from it, according to the ACS.

 Screening and diagnosis